fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 The CSV file format requirements are to have a single column, with the first row populated as **TelephoneNumber** and each subsequent row including one phone number.

+Download a template by selecting **Download a sample CSV file with Direct Routing Numbers**.

 6. Select **Next** and proceed to review the validated numbers to be reserved by Microsoft's telephone number management inventory.

 7. Select **Confirm**, then select **Finish**